PAST & PRESENT

 Well into the 1800s, family-owned plantation farms served as the social and economic backbone of Virginia.

-Despite the ornate nature of Virginia’s plantation homes, many were built with a working foundation in mind, primarily around farms that produced cash crops such as wheat and tobacco.
+Largely inspired by the grand estates of the European aristocracy, Virginia’s plantation homes were built with a working foundation in mind, primarily around farms that produced cash crops such as wheat and tobacco.

-As a result of their profit-driven nature, Virginia’s plantation homes were self sufficient communities with many outbuildings and dependencies clustered near the main house.
+As a result of their profit-driven nature, Virginia’s plantation homes were often self sufficient communities, with many outbuildings and dependencies clustered near the main house.

-As was the case with many professions during the American colonial era, architecture was not a widely established practice, so the design of such plantation homes was either co-opted from existing English structures and pattern books.
-The preference for balance and symmetry is evident in the design and layout of many of Virginia’s plantation homes.
+As was the case with many professions during the American colonial era, architecture was not a widely established practice, so the design of such plantation homes was co-opted from existing English and European structures and pattern books.
+The preference for balance and symmetry is evident in the design and layout of many of Virginia’s plantation homes, which include Georgian and Neo Classical styles

 Famous Virginia Plantation Homes